bhaney22/ECON-343/README.md

 **Instructions**
 - Scroll up and click on the name of the folder (Lectures, Homework, or Empircal Project).
-- Right-click on the .Rmd file and click "Save as" to download it
+- Right-click on the .Rmd file and click "Save link as" to download it
 - Or, you can double-click on the .Rmd file to open it
   - Copy and paste the contents of the .Rmd file into a **new text file** in Rstudio
   - Save the new file with the correct name and give it a **.Rmd** file extension